JAPlaisted/bionic-font-plugin/README.md

 To use Bionic Font Converter, follow these steps:

 Open the Chrome browser and navigate to a webpage.
+The plugin will now change all the fonts on the webpage to the Bionic font.
 Click on the Bionic Font Converter icon in the top right corner of the browser.
-Select "Convert font to Bionic" from the dropdown menu.
-The plugin will now change all the fonts on the webpage to the Bionic font.
+The plugin will now change all the fonts on the webpage to the original font.

 ## Contributing
 If you'd like to contribute to Bionic Font Converter, please follow these guidelines: